Salginerdi/Factorial-Calculator/README.md

-# JS_Faktoriyel_Hesaplama-for-
+# Factorial Calculator with JavaScript
-JavaScript For Döngüsü ile Faktoriyel Hesaplama Uygulaması
+I just made a factorial calculation application using a JavaScript for loop.